mediasp/batch_getter/README.md

 Tests
 =====

-TODO

-Manually tested against a proprietry API.
-Need to create some tests, and a mock REST API to run some tests against.
+You can run the tests with

+    bundle exec rake test

+There is also a Guardfile that you can use to run the tests continuously as you
+edit:

+    bundle exec rake test

 Usage
 =====